-At the Company's election, advances of the revolving credit facility bear interest at annual rates equal to either (a) LIBOR for 1, 2 or 3 month periods, as selected by the Company, plus an applicable margin ranging between 1.50% and 2.00%, or (b) the higher of the prime rate, the Federal Funds rate plus 0.5%, or a daily LIBOR rate plus 1.00%, plus an applicable margin ranging between

-0.50% and 1.00%.
+At the Company's election, advances of the revolving credit facility bear interest at annual rates equal to either (a) LIBOR for one, two or three-month periods, as selected by the Company, plus an applicable margin ranging between 1.50% and 2.00%, or (b) the higher of the prime rate, the Federal Funds rate plus 0.5%, or a daily LIBOR rate plus 1.00%, plus an applicable margin ranging between 0.50% and 1.00%.
 The applicable margin is determined based on availability under the revolving credit facility with margins increasing as availability decreases.
-As of April 1, 2017, the applicable margin on our revolving credit facility was 1.50%.
+As of March 31, 2018, the applicable margin on our revolving credit facility was 1.75%.
 The Company pays an unused line fee on the average amount by which the aggregate commitments exceed utilization of the revolving credit facility equal to 0.375% per annum.
-The weighted-average interest rate on borrowings outstanding under the revolving credit facility was 4.28% at April 1, 2017 and 4.40% at December 31, 2016.
+The weighted-average interest rate on borrowings outstanding under the revolving credit facility was 4.26% at March 31, 2018 and 4.12% at December 30, 2017.

 The revolving credit facility includes certain affirmative and negative covenants that impose restrictions on the Company's financial and business operations.
-The revolving credit facility requires the Company to maintain a fixed charge coverage ratio of 1.1 to 1.0 during any period that borrowing availability was less than \$16,500.
-As of April 1, 2017, the unused borrowing availability under the revolving credit facility was \$37,484; however, since the Company's fixed charge coverage ratio was less than 1.1 to 1.0, the unused availability accessible by the Company was \$20,984 (the amount above \$16,500) at April 1, 2017.
+The revolving credit facility restricts the Company's borrowing availability if its fixed charge coverage ratio is less than 1.1 to 1.0.
+During any period that the fixed charge coverage ratio is less than 1.1 to 1.0, the Company's borrowing availability is reduced by \$16,500.
+As of March 31, 2018, the unused borrowing availability under the revolving credit facility was \$28,794; however, since the Company's fixed charge coverage ratio was less than 1.1 to 1.0, the unused availability accessible by the Company was \$12,294 (the amount above \$16,500) at March 31, 2018.